George Seton, 6th Lord Seton

-George Seton IV, 6th Lord Seton (died 1549) was a Lord of the Parliament of Scotland.
+George Seton IV, 6th Lord Seton (born: c.
+1508; died 1549) was a Lord of the Parliament of Scotland.

 He was the son of Janet Hepburn, daughter of Patrick Hepburn, 1st Earl of Bothwell.
 His father, the 5th Lord Seton was killed at the battle of Flodden and George's mother survived her husband by 45 years till 1558, managing the family's interests.
 When George came of age Janet joined the Convent of St Catherine at Sciennes in Edinburgh.
 After her son's death in 1549, she arranged the marriage of two of her granddaughters.

 George Seton was appointed an Extraordinary Lord of Session on 5 March 1542.
 Like many Scottish nobles he gave his assent to the marriage proposed between Mary, Queen of Scots and Prince Edward of England in 1543.
 In that year, Seton was given custody of Cardinal Beaton who opposed the English marriage, but Seton allowed the Cardinal to escape.

 He died in 1549, and was first buried at Culross Abbey as Seton Collegiate Church was in the occupied zone during the war of the Rough Wooing.
 Seton Palace and the church were damaged by the English army that burnt Edinburgh in May 1544.

 Sir Richard Maitland, who had worked for the family in their legal affairs, began his History of the House of Seytoun at the request of the 6th Lord Seton, the fourth George of that name, but finished the work in the lifetime of his son George Seton, 7th Lord Seton.